 Hiring a Florida Appellate Lawyer For Your Probate Appeal

-At Pankauski Hauser Lazarus, one of the law partners, Robert Hauser, has been named a Board Certified Specialist by The Florida Bar in Appellate Practice since June 1, 2009.
+At Pankauski Lazarus, one of the law partners, Robert Hauser, has been named a Board Certified Specialist by The Florida Bar in Appellate Practice since June 1, 2009.
 This designates Mr. Hauser as an expert and specialist in appeals in Florida.
-Mr. Hauser, and the appellate team at Pankauski Hauser Lazarus, handles civil appeals in each and every district court of appeal in Florida.
+Mr. Hauser, and the appellate team at Pankauski Lazarus, handles civil appeals in each and every district court of appeal in Florida.

 Metalonis v.
 Eastgroup Properties